 A walk round Ennerdale Water has so much appeal because it is quiet and unspoilt.
 On all lakeland walks the scenery is superb and this is no different, but the feeling of remoteness and inaccessibility adds a lot.

 The section on the south side is better than that to the north.
 I would suggest starting here as it is best enjoyed before any tiredness sets in.
-The views are superb looking up the long valley of Ennerdale whilst the return along the north banks is rather blocked off by trees.
+Initially there is a little scramble up Anglers Tarn before the path follows a largely flat contour towards the head of the lake.
+The views are superb looking up the long valley of Ennerdale.
+On the north side return along the north banks is rather blocked off by trees.
 Ennerdale is a reservoir for some of the West Cumbrian towns.
 However this has not affected its beauty and appearance.
 A visit to Ennerdale Water is certainly worth the extra effort.

 A late summer evening when the sun is low to the west is the best time of the year to do this walk.